agkozak/zsh-z/tests/TESTS.md

   that moved tempfile creation before `flock` would surface as a leak here.

-Two failure scenarios from the LIST.md spec are intentionally *not* covered, with reasons spelled out in the file's header:
+Two failure scenarios are intentionally *not* covered, with reasons spelled out in the file's header:

 - *Read-only parent dir mid-write*: once the dir is read-only, the plugin's own `mkdir -p`/`touch` to ensure the datafile